-For the years ended March 31, 2020 and March 31, 2019, every 5% Strengthening of the Indian Rupee on the above mentioned financial liabilities would decrease Company's profit and equity by approximately ₹ 374.0 million and ₹ 8.2 Million respectively.
-A 5% Strengthening of the Indian Rupee on the above mentioned financial liabilities would lead to an equal but opposite effect.
+For the years ended March 31, 2021 and March 31, 2020, every 5% strengthening of the Indian rupee for the above mentioned financial liabilities would increase the Company's profit and increase the Company's equity by approximately ₹ 364.2 Million and ₹ 374.0 Million respectively.
+A 5% weakening of the Indian rupee and the respective currencies would lead to an equal but opposite effect.

-In management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk because the exposure at the end of the reporting period does not reflect the exposure during the year c) Derivative contracts
+In management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk because the exposure at the end of the reporting period does not reflect the exposure during the year.

+c) Derivative contracts